TheOnly8Z/sbox-warbase/README.md

 * Owns at least one claim beacon;
-* Not actively being raided by other attackers;
+* Is not actively being raided by other attackers;
-* Not raided for some time (10 minutes);
+* Has not raided for some time (10 minutes);
 * Have at most one less player than the attacker;
 * Has earned a minimum amount of money;
 * Has a base value exceeding a threshold.

 During a raid, attackers are able to damage defenses the defenders own.
 They can use the blowtorch to slowly destroy any defense.
-Explosives can also damage defenses, but bullets can only effectively damage machines.
+Some defenses are bullet resistant, but blast damage is effective against almost all buildables.
 Destroying a machine gives the attacker a portion (75%) of its monetary value.

 Defenders can also damage defenses the attackers own, but they do 50% less damage.
 They can choose to launch a counter-raid (same process as raiding normally) which will cancel out this penalty.